wp-plugins/wp-plugin-info-card/readme.txt

 9. Plugin with the large layout in the sidebar

 == Changelog ==

+= 2.3.5 =
+* Change "Download" into "More info" on card layout
+* Translations update

 = 2.3.4 =
 * Deutsch translation by [Christian Zumbrunnen](https://profiles.wordpress.org/chzumbrunnen "Christian Zumbrunnen")